brotatotes/bht-automation/bht gen 3/Matthew/Chapter 27/Matthew 27 62 bht.md

 ## Debug Info
 ### Generation Details
-- Timestamp: 12-25-2023 19:20:30
+- Timestamp: 12-25-2023 20:08:52
 - Choicest Prompt: "choicest prompt v0.4"
 - BHT Prompt: "bht prompt v0.8"
 - Commentators: "Henry Alford, Jamieson-Fausset-Brown, Albert Barnes, Marvin Vincent, John Calvin, Philip Schaff, Archibald T. Robertson, John Gill, John Wesley"
-- BHT Word Count: 87
+- BHT Word Count: 75
-- BHT Commentary Usage: 34.38%
+- BHT Commentary Usage: 37.04%
-- BHT Quality Score: 1.759589866146519
+- BHT Quality Score: 1.7182366933529765
 - Generate Attempts: 5 / 5
-- ChatGPT injected words (64):
+- ChatGPT injected words (54):
-	['a', 'action', 'and', 'any', 'body', 'bread', 'by', 'contradiction', 'crucifixion', 'day', 'despite', 'determination', 'disciples', 'driven', 'efforts', 'feast', 'following', 'friday', 'fully', 'grasped', 'had', 'hatred', 'have', 'high', 'his', 'it', 'its', 'jesus', 'laws', 'leaders', 'marking', 'may', 'meaning', 'mentioned', 'meticulous', 'no', 'not', 'of', 'on', 'opposition', 'own', 'place', 'prevent', 'religious', 'resurrection', 'reveal', 's', 'sabbath', 'secret', 'secure', 'start', 'swift', 'tampering', 'that', 'the', 'their', 'though', 'to', 'tomb', 'took', 'traditions', 'unleavened', 'was', 'with']
+	['a', 'acting', 'after', 'among', 'and', 'aware', 'body', 'causing', 'chief', 'circulated', 'concern', 'crucifixion', 'day', 'ended', 'ensure', 'fact', 'friday', 'guard', 'had', 'have', 'he', 'in', 'jesus', 'jewish', 'leaders', 'made', 'of', 'on', 'people', 'pharisees', 'precautions', 'preparation', 'priests', 'prophecy', 'religious', 'remained', 'sabbath', 'sealed', 'secure', 'set', 'sought', 'statement', 'such', 'swiftly', 'that', 'the', 'they', 'to', 'tomb', 'took', 'was', 'were', 'which', 'would']
-- ChatGPT injected words (significant words only) (42):
+- ChatGPT injected words (significant words only) (34):
-	['action', 'body', 'bread', 'contradiction', 'crucifixion', 'day', 'despite', 'determination', 'disciples', 'driven', 'efforts', 'feast', 'following', 'friday', 'fully', 'grasped', 'hatred', 'high', 'jesus', 'laws', 'leaders', 'marking', 'meaning', 'mentioned', 'meticulous', 'opposition', 'place', 'prevent', 'religious', 'resurrection', 'reveal', 's', 'sabbath', 'secret', 'secure', 'start', 'swift', 'tampering', 'tomb', 'took', 'traditions', 'unleavened']
+	['acting', 'aware', 'body', 'causing', 'chief', 'circulated', 'concern', 'crucifixion', 'day', 'ended', 'ensure', 'fact', 'friday', 'guard', 'jesus', 'jewish', 'leaders', 'people', 'pharisees', 'precautions', 'preparation', 'priests', 'prophecy', 'religious', 'remained', 'sabbath', 'sealed', 'secure', 'set', 'sought', 'statement', 'swiftly', 'tomb', 'took']

 ### Logs
-- Attempt 1 BHT: The disciples may not have fully understood the meaning behind Jesus's statement, but it was no secret that he had mentioned his resurrection.
-It is interesting to note that hatred and opposition often have keener insight than love.
-It is clear that the religious leaders hastened to take measures to secure the tomb, even though their actions contradicted their own laws and traditions.
-While the crucifixion took place on a Friday, the Sabbath day following it was considered a high day, being the first day of the feast of unleavened bread.
-This shows the meticulous efforts made by the religious leaders to ensure that the body of Jesus would not be taken or tampered with.
+- Attempt 1 BHT: After the crucifixion, there was a concern among the religious leaders that Jesus had predicted His resurrection.
+Although the disciples may not have fully understood what Jesus meant when He spoke of rising after three days, the fact that He had made such a statement would have circulated among the people.
+Thus, the chief priests and Pharisees, aware of this prophecy, sought to make sure Jesus stayed in the tomb by sealing it and setting a guard.
+This took place on the day following the preparation day, which was the Friday before the Sabbath.
+The Sabbath began at six o'clock on Saturday evening, and it was after it ended that the priests and Pharisees took measures to further secure the tomb.
-- 🔄 Matthew 27:62 (attempt 1, 116 words, 43.37% quotes quality score: 1.657882567922075, V2 normalized quality score: 46.47, commentator tiers 1-3: 33.98%, 30.16%, 35.86%)
+- 🔄 Matthew 27:62 (attempt 1, 122 words, 43.75% quotes quality score: 1.8772918104489755, V2 normalized quality score: 53.76, commentator tiers 1-3: 29.42%, 37.04%, 33.55%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 2 BHT: It was no secret that Jesus had mentioned his resurrection, though the disciples may not have fully grasped its meaning.
-The religious leaders, driven by their hatred and opposition, took swift action to secure the tomb despite the contradiction to their own laws and traditions.
-The crucifixion took place on a Friday, and the following Sabbath was a high day, marking the start of the feast of unleavened bread.
-The meticulous efforts of the religious leaders reveal their determination to prevent any tampering with Jesus's body.
+- Attempt 2 BHT: The religious leaders were aware of Jesus' prophecy of resurrection, which would have been known to the disciples as well.
+Their concern led them to take measures to secure the tomb, setting a guard and sealing it, to prevent Jesus' body from being stolen.
+This precaution took place on the day after the preparation, which was Friday.
+The Sabbath began at six o'clock on Saturday evening, prompting the priests and Pharisees to act swiftly once it ended to further ensure the tomb's security.
-- 🔄 Matthew 27:62 (attempt 2, 87 words, 34.38% quotes quality score: 1.759589866146519, V2 normalized quality score: 49.85, commentator tiers 1-3: 32.6%, 29.64%, 37.76%)
+- 🔄 Matthew 27:62 (attempt 2, 85 words, 39.39% quotes quality score: 1.682719316704472, V2 normalized quality score: 47.29, commentator tiers 1-3: 29.06%, 38.61%, 32.33%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 3 BHT: The disciples may not have comprehended the full significance of Jesus's resurrection statement, but it was no secret that he had spoken of it.
-The religious leaders acted swiftly to secure the tomb, even though their actions contradicted their own laws and traditions.
-The crucifixion occurred on a Friday, and the subsequent day, the Sabbath, marked the beginning of the Passover feast.
-This demonstrates the meticulous efforts made by the religious leaders to ensure the body of Jesus would not be tampered with.
+- Attempt 3 BHT: After Jesus' crucifixion, the religious leaders were aware of His prophecy of resurrection.
+While the disciples may not have fully comprehended the meaning of His words, the fact that He had made such a statement would have become known to others.
+In response, the chief priests and Pharisees took precautions to secure the tomb, sealing it and setting a guard.
+This action took place on the day following the preparation day, which was Friday.
+They acted quickly after the Sabbath ended to further protect the tomb.
-- 🔄 Matthew 27:62 (attempt 3, 84 words, 43.55% quotes quality score: 1.7096041419858015, V2 normalized quality score: 48.19, commentator tiers 1-3: 30.93%, 30.87%, 38.19%)
+- 🔄 Matthew 27:62 (attempt 3, 86 words, 43.08% quotes quality score: 1.598959946261005, V2 normalized quality score: 44.51, commentator tiers 1-3: 28.29%, 37.76%, 33.95%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 4 BHT: The religious leaders were well aware that Jesus spoke of his resurrection, though the disciples may not have fully grasped its meaning.
-Showing their sharp insight, they quickly took measures to secure the tomb, disregarding their own laws and traditions.
-The crucifixion took place on a Friday, and the following Sabbath was a significant day as it marked the start of the feast of unleavened bread.
-The religious leaders' meticulous actions reveal their determination to prevent any tampering with Jesus's body.
+- Attempt 4 BHT: The religious leaders were well-aware of Jesus' prophecy regarding His resurrection.
+Despite the disciples possibly being unaware of the true meaning behind His words, the fact that He had made such a statement would have undoubtedly spread among the people.
+Consequently, the chief priests and Pharisees took precautions by sealing the tomb and placing a guard, fearing that His followers might attempt to steal His body.
+These measures were taken on the day after the preparation day, which was Friday, and after the Jewish Sabbath had ended.
-- 🔄 Matthew 27:62 (attempt 4, 82 words, 35.94% quotes quality score: 1.7196587489825017, V2 normalized quality score: 48.52, commentator tiers 1-3: 32.41%, 30.43%, 37.16%)
+- 🔄 Matthew 27:62 (attempt 4, 88 words, 38.81% quotes quality score: 1.6612334636397614, V2 normalized quality score: 46.58, commentator tiers 1-3: 30.3%, 34.38%, 35.32%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 5 BHT: The religious leaders showed great vigilance by securing the tomb, though their actions contradicted their own laws.
-While the disciples may not have fully understood, it was no secret that Jesus had spoken of his resurrection.
-The crucifixion occurred on a Friday, followed by the Sabbath, which marked the beginning of the feast of unleavened bread.
-This demonstrates the religious leaders' meticulous efforts to ensure that the body of Jesus would not be tampered with or stolen.
+- Attempt 5 BHT: The religious leaders were aware of Jesus' prophecy and took precautions to secure the tomb.
+After Jesus' crucifixion, the fact that He had made such a statement would have circulated among the people, causing concern among the chief priests and Pharisees.
+On the day after the preparation, which was Friday, they sealed the tomb and set a guard.
+Acting swiftly after the Jewish Sabbath ended, they sought to ensure Jesus' body remained in the tomb.
-- 🔄 Matthew 27:62 (attempt 5, 77 words, 42.37% quotes quality score: 1.7298771602381833, V2 normalized quality score: 48.86, commentator tiers 1-3: 31.97%, 30.36%, 37.68%)
+- 🔄 Matthew 27:62 (attempt 5, 75 words, 37.04% quotes quality score: 1.7182366933529765, V2 normalized quality score: 48.47, commentator tiers 1-3: 26.54%, 38.16%, 35.3%)
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- ✅ Matthew 27:62 bht prompt v0.8 (87 words, 34.38% quotes)
+- ✅ Matthew 27:62 bht prompt v0.8 (75 words, 37.04% quotes)
-- quality score: 1.759589866146519, V2 normalized quality score: 49.85, commentator tiers 1-3: 32.6%, 29.64%, 37.76%)
+- quality score: 1.7182366933529765, V2 normalized quality score: 48.47, commentator tiers 1-3: 26.54%, 38.16%, 35.3%)